About this report

 This page was scanned for accessibility with Siteimp and tested with NVDA.

-I am still learning accessibility, so mistakes are possible.
+I am still learning accessibility, so I make mistakes.
+You'd maybe think that after 16 years I could have stopped learning by now but it doesn't work like that.
 If something does not work with your screen reader, keyboard, zoom settings, or browser setup, please contact me so I can fix it.

 What did we learn?